latextemplates/scientific-thesis-template/README.md

 ## Installation hints for Windows

-* The default installation of MiKTeX ships with incompatible biblatex and biber packages.
+* The default installation of MiKTeX might ship with incompatible biblatex and biber packages.
-  You have to keep your MiKTeX up to date.
+  **You have to keep your MiKTeX up to date.**
   In case you followed the linked installation steps, you only have to run "Update MiKTeX".
   If you installed MiKTeX other ways, you have to run "Update MiKTeX (Admin)" and "Update MiKTeX" and check in both tools for updates (see <http://tex.stackexchange.com/a/108490/9075>).
 * Install other tools using [chocolatey]: